DreamCom: Finetuning Text-guided Inpainting Model for Image Composition: Abstract

 \section{Abstract}

 The goal of image composition is merging a foreground object into a background image to obtain a realistic composite image.
 Recently, generative composition methods are built on large pretrained diffusion models, due to their unprecedented image generation ability.
-They train a model on abundant pairs of foregrounds and backgrounds, so that it can be directly applied to a new pair of foreground and background at test time.
-However, the generated results often lose the foreground details and exhibit noticeable artifacts.
-In this work, we propose an embarrassingly simple approach named DreamCom inspired by DreamBooth.
-Specifically, given a few reference images for a subject, we finetune text-guided inpainting diffusion model to associate this subject with a special token and inpaint this subject in the specified bounding box.
-We also construct a new dataset named MureCom well-tailored for this task.
+However, they are weak in preserving the foreground object details.
+Inspired by recent text-to-image generation customized for certain object, we propose DreamCom by treating image composition as text-guided image inpainting customized for certain object.
+Specifically , we finetune pretrained text-guided image inpainting model based on a few reference images containing the same object, during which the text prompt contains a special token associated with this object.
+Then, given a new background, we can insert this object into the background with the text prompt containing the special token.
+In practice, the inserted object may be adversely affected by the background, so we propose masked attention mechanisms to avoid negative background interference.
+Experimental results on DreamEditBench and our contributed MureCom dataset show the outstanding performance of our DreamCom.